jonathanbcsouza/battleships/README.md

 #### Planned Enhancements

+- ~~Fix bug on the first screen.
+The trophies counter should update once the user is changed.~~ ✅ - Login page using query strings created.
 - Redesign logic and convert functions for handling `buildGrid()` and `placeShips()` with `PHP`.
 - Create new tests in PHP.
+- Declare data types.
+- Replace javascript prompts with modals.
 - Use docker.
-- Replace javascript prompts with modals.
-- Fix bug on the first screen.
-The trophies counter should update once the user is changed.